G-EDM/SERVO42C-ESP32WROOM32-UART-FLASH-SOFTEST-CONFIG/README.md

+# Update

+Finalized the config to fit the new spool controller!

 # About this library

 This library is made to configure a Makerbase Servo42C in uart mode with the softest settings possible.